daormar/debasher/doc/design_doc_webui.md

 - **preamble** (preámbulo): Bash code that the generated module carries verbatim before its own functions, typically the `load_debasher_module` lines of the modules it builds on.
-- **group** (grupo): the processes that "Add program" brings in from another module in one operation, which the generated module declares with a single `add_debasher_program` while none of them has been edited or removed (see "Groups").
+- **group** (grupo): the processes that "Add program" brings in, in one operation, from another program saved with the web UI, which the generated module declares with a single `add_debasher_program` while none of them has been edited or removed (see "Groups").

 ## Files and directories